5 Best Tanzania Safari Parks | Tanzania National Parks – Hail Tours

 Serengeti National Park lies in the Northern Tanzania safari circuit and it is credited for its unique mixture of breathtaking landscape and ecosystems.
 The park’s ecosystem is characterized by open grassland, woodland, swamps, rocky terrains to lakes, each offering refuge to Serengeti’s diverse wildlife and bird species.

 If there is one destination with a huge profusion of mammals in the world, then it is Tanzania.
-While on Tanzania safaris in Serengeti National Park, the prime areas of interest for nature lovers include Seronera River and Serengeti Visitor Centre.
+While on Tanzania safaris in Serengeti National Park, the prime areas of interest for nature lovers include the Seronera River and the Serengeti Visitor Centre.
 These are Serengeti National Park’s iconic spots to enjoy incredible views of wildlife.

 They include secretary birds, dark chanting goshawk, ostriches, kori bustards, white bellied go-away bird, rufous tailed weaver, purple grenadier, grey breasted spur fowl, black headed heron, grey headed sparrow, yellow throated sandgrouse and others.